vandium-io/vandium-serverless/README.md

     callback( null, 'Your Vandium wrapped Serverless function ran succesfully!!!' );
 });
 ```
 Vandium offers features such as input validation, SQL Injection detection, and JWT authentication.
-For a full list of features and instructions checkout [vandium](https://www.vandium.io) on [GitHub](https://www.github.com/vandium-io/vandium-node) or [npm](https://www.npmjs.com/package/vandium).
+For a full list of features and instructions visit the  [vandium](http://vandium.io) project page.

 ## Packaging